Alpha-aminoadipic semialdehyde synthase

 Alpha-aminoadipic semialdehyde synthase is an enzyme encoded by the AASS gene in humans and is involved in their major lysine degradation pathway.
 It is similar to the separate enzymes coded for by the LYS1 and LYS9 genes in yeast, and related to, although not similar in structure, the bifunctional enzyme found in plants.
 In humans, mutations in the AASS gene, and the corresponding alpha-aminoadipic semialdehyde synthase enzyme are associated with familial hyperlysinemia.
-This condition is inherited in an autosomal recessive pattern and is not considered a particularly negative condition, thus making it a rare disease.
+This rare disease is inherited in an autosomal recessive pattern and patients often have no clinical symptoms.

 Function

 The alpha-aminoadipic semialdehyde synthase protein catalyzes the first two steps in the mammalian L-lysine degradation via saccharopine pathway within the mitochondria, which is thought to be the main metabolic route for lysine degradation in upper eukaryotes.
 The specific subpathway that this enzyme focuses on is the synthesis of glutaryl-CoA from L-lysine.
 Glutaryl-CoA can act as an intermediate in a more expanded conversion/degradation pathway from L-lysine to acetyl-CoA.

 Two noticeable components of the L-lysine degradation via saccharopine pathway are the intermediately-used reaction/product glutamate and the eventual carbon sink acetyl-CoA.
 Glutamate is an important compound within the body which acts as a neurotransmitter tied to learning and Huntington's disease.
 Acetyl-CoA is arguably of an even higher level of importance, acting as one of the integral components of the Citric Acid/Kreb cycle, with the primary function of delivering an acetyl group to be oxidized for energy production.
 Thus, the function of alpha-aminoadipic semialdehyde synthase is tied to the levels of two integral compounds within the body.